humane law enforcement

 purple-bar.png

-The Finger Lakes SPCA of Central New York staffs a HUMANE LAW ENFORCEMENT OFFICER
+The Finger Lakes SPCA of Central New York at this time does NOT staff a HUMANE LAW ENFORCEMENT OFFICER

 Who to Call